marvosyntactical/joeynmt/NOTES.md

 => Experiment running *TODO* results?? ('cheat.yaml')
 * in experiments section, discuss metrics: significance of bleu / ent F1 / other metrics?
 * report metrics on dev and test?

 ---

-### 17.08.20 preprocessing *TODO*

-Empty scheduling KBs:
-* no knowledgebase in half of scheduling dialogues => nothing to replace canonicals with
-* => in data.py, for minibatches with empty kb, just canonize source and add that as knowledgebase?
-* (e.g. "Make an entry for dinner on the 6th at 7 pm with my sister."
-* =>    "Make an entry for @event on @date at @time with my @party ."
-* =>    (dinner event dinner), (dinner date the 6th), (dinner time 7pm), (dinner party sister)
-* make these the knowledgebase, so they can be attended over ✔️
-*TODO* TEST this

-Pipeline:
-* remove double "home" in traffic KBs ✔️
-* refactor data/scripts\_kvr/ into one script; go.sh ✔️
-* (batch convos with same kb together)

----